jfrog/charts/stable/pipelines/README.md

 ### Build Plane

-#### Build Plane with static node-pool VMs
+#### Build Plane with static and dynamic node-pool VMs

-Be default Pipelines comes with a Build Plane with a static node-pool VMs setup, please read [Managing Node Pools](https://www.jfrog.com/confluence/display/CICD/Managing+Node+Pools) how to set it up.
+Be default Pipelines comes with a Build Plane with a static node-pool VMs setup, please read [Managing Node Pools](https://www.jfrog.com/confluence/display/JFROG/Choosing+Node+Pools) how to set it up.

+For the Dynamic Nodes only on AWs for now, please read [Managing Dynamic Node Pools](https://www.jfrog.com/confluence/display/JFROG/Configuring+Pipelines#ConfiguringPipelines-dynamic-nodesDynamicNodeIntegrations).

 #### Kubernetes native Build Plane